karine0321/UC_final_project/README.md

 # UC_final_project

-For the Urban Computing course final project ***Assess the Medical Resource Allocation in Fighting Against 2019-nCoV***.
+For the Urban Computing course final project ***Assessing the Hospital Beds Configuration in The US, EspeciallyWhen Facing COVID Pandemic***.